DFE-Digital/npq-registration/docs/swagger.md

 We currently have a simple controller that renders out a custom layout to pull in a JS pack containing `swagger-ui`.
 This will boot Swagger UI using the version of the yaml file in the path, so `/api/docs/v3` will render `/api/docs/v3/swagger.yaml`.

+We force React v18 in `package.json`. `swagger-ui` still uses `ReactDOM.render`, which React 19 removed, so with React 19 the docs page was blank.
+Do not bump React to 19 until `swagger-ui` supports it.
+React is only used by `swagger-ui`, so nothing else should be affected.

 We plan on replacing Swagger UI with a more accessible/custom documentation solution in the future.